gitter-badger/cycle-router/README.md

 # Cycle-Router

-This is a router driver for cycle.js
+This is a router driver for cycle.js built using the [addressbar](https://github.com/christianalfoni/addressbar) library.

+I would also suggest read this [article](http://www.christianalfoni.com/articles/2015_08_20_What-if-the-adddressbar-worked-like-an-input) or watching this [video](https://www.youtube.com/watch?v=W5U-NryY0Ns).
+They are both by the author of addressbar and have some really awesome ideas about routing, and are what I'm trying to make use of in this driver.

 # Installation
 `npm install cycle-router`